A. W. Mumford Stadium: History

 Because SU's stadium could only hold 13,000 fans in the 1970s, Baton Rouge's Memorial Stadium—which could max out at 25,000—occasionally provided an alternative venue for prominent games.
 However, Memorial Stadium had to be used exclusively for home games while the on-campus stadium was being enlarged, beginning immediately after the 1977 home-opener.
 In 1982, with the expansion project finally complete, "University Stadium" was renamed after Mumford.
 7,500 seats were added to boost capacity to 20,000—along with improved lighting that allowed for televised night games.

 6,000 bleacher seats were added to the end zones before the 1992 home opener.

 5,000 temporary bleacher seats were placed in the end zones in 1998.
 All 5,000 bleacher seats were then concentrated on the northern end zone side for the 1999 season, to go along with 1,000 new temporary bleacher seats that were also being installed there.
 The concrete grandstands along the sidelines held 24,000 seats.

 A $6.75 million renovation was begun on A. W. Mumford Stadium's west side in 2000.
 The structure was waterproofed, concrete seating was replaced with aluminum bleachers, and the cramped, single-story press box was replaced with a two-story box that included two elevators, seven suites, and an increase to four restrooms from the original one.
 The east side of the stadium was then renovated before the 2001 season.
 However, the Jaguars still had to dress at the F. G. Clark Activity Center, and the opponents still had to dress at the Seymour Gym; meanwhile, the stadium's seating capacity stood at 24,000 seats.

-In 2009 an extensive addition was completed behind the north end zone.
+In 2009, an extensive addition was completed behind the north end zone.
 2,300 seats were added along with training rooms, weight rooms, conference rooms, coaches' offices, a student lounge, media rooms, memorabilia rooms, and eight luxury boxes.

-In 2016 UBU Sports, Incorporated-produced synthetic field turf was installed.
+In 2016, UBU Sports, Incorporated-produced synthetic field turf was installed.

+In 2023, the stadium's light system was upgraded with LED lights to enhance the gameday experience and provide better energy efficient lighting.
+Southern University was gifted $1.265 million from Louisiana Public Commissioner Davante Lewis to complete the upgrades.